biocommons/anyvar/README-async.md

 ```shell
 % pip install .[queueing]
 ```
+This will install the `celery[redis]` module and its dependencies.
+To connect Celery to a different message broker or backend, install the appropriate extras with Celery.

 #### Start an Instance of Redis
 Celery relies on a message broker and result backend to manage the task queue and store results.